helidon-io/helidon/docs/mp/openapi/openapi.md

 You can also define any request parameters the endpoint expects, although this endpoint uses none.

 This excerpt shows only a few annotations for illustration.
-The [Helidon MP OpenAPI basic example][helidon-mp-openapi-basic-example] illustrates more, and the [MicroProfile OpenAPI spec][microprofile-openapi-spec] describes them all.
+The [Helidon MP OpenAPI basic example][helidon-mp-opena] illustrates more, and the [MicroProfile OpenAPI spec][microprofile-ope] describes them all.

 ##### A static OpenAPI file